 The IPCC (2007) notes that the BEMS technology is at a stage at which the technology is economically feasible under specific conditions both for developing countries as well as developed countries.
 While the IPCC (2007) notes that the technology is expensive, the IPCC also considers the technology effective in both cold and warm climates and in developing and developed countries.
 In other words, the energy savings the technology is able to achieve, make up for its higher initial costs.

-How the technology could contribute to socio-economic development and environmental protection
+How Building Energy Management Systems (BEMS)could contribute to socio-economic development and environmental protection in developing countries

 When the technology is applied in commercial buildings or in industrial facilities, it can contribute to social development in two ways.
 By making the workplace safer, and healthier.